-The formula based remuneration policy, in turn, involves incentive plans and is based on achievement of targets for revenue, number of card applications, cost control per account and on quality and control factors.
+The formula-based remuneration policy, in turn, involves incentive plans and is based on achievement of targets for revenue, number of card applications, cost control per account and on quality and control factors.

-Determination of "identified staff"
+Determination of "identified staff".

 "Identified staff" consists of all persons whose work has significant implications for the Group's risk profile in accordance with the provisions of section 89 of the EBA GL/2015/22, including the Board of Directors.
-The Group "Identified staff" consists of the following positions during 2022:
+The Group "Identified staff" consists of the following positions as of December 2023:

-- The members of the Board of Directors
+- Board members

 - Chief Executive Officer

-- Internal Audit Director

-- Chief Commercial Officer
+- Chief Audit Executive

-- Chief Digital Businesses Officer
+- Chief Financial Officer

-- · Chief Risk Officer
+- Chief Risk Officer

-- Chief Legal & Compliance Officer
+- Chief Business Officer

-- Chief Operations & IT Officer
+- Chief Corporate Officer

 - Chief People Officer

+- Head of Portugal

-- Chief Financial Officer
+- Head of Financial Control

-- Chief Data Officer
+- Head of Treasury

 - Head of Compliance

-- Head of Financial Control

-- Head of Treasury & Capital Markets

-- · Head of Commercial Portugal